THE CONFESSIONS OF FOFI LITTLEPANTS

 We discovered hitchhiking in cargo trucks to be the fastest and cheapest way to travel long distances.
 Cargo truck drivers can drive 10 or more hours in one day; once we covered 4 states in a single ride.
 They were perfect modes of transport for cross-country travel because one could find a truck going almost anywhere ~ every town in the U.S. seems to be addicted to imports from other parts of the country or world.
 One trucker driver told us that the gas price crisis that hit in 2008 was brought under control because truck drivers went on strike ~ they refused to work because they could not make a living when a gallon cost $4; the whole country was paralyzed when the trucks were not moving, and gas companies brought the prices back down to around $2.

 In order to get a ride on a cargo truck, the best thing to do is to find the nearest truck stop, make a sign, and stand somewhere that is visible to truckers going in the right direction.
 There is a vast network of truck stops servicing the world of truckers.
-Some are like small cities – they have restaurants, laundry, showers, convenience shops, gift stores, etc. Flying J and Pilot are examples of chains that operate truck stops all over the country; many truckers have memberships to them, and one can get a little book telling you exactly where to find the next one along any freeway in the United States.
+Some are like small cities – they have restaurants, laundry, showers some LED shower heads if you are lucky, convenience shops, gift stores, etc. Flying J and Pilot are examples of chains that operate truck stops all over the country; many truckers have memberships to them, and one can get a little book telling you exactly where to find the next one along any freeway in the United States.
 But when trying to get a ride at a truck stop, one should be somewhere that is not obvious to the store workers or management, because they might call the cops.
 They might just not like vagranty-looking people, or might be paranoid you’re a hooker.
 Apparently there is a sex industry that accompanies the trucking industry, and prostitutes tend to work by trolling truck stops and climbing into trucks for sex.
 Someone told us that truckers call prostitutes “Lot Lizards”, which we thought was kind of mean.

 Truck stops are a different universe, where physical reality and rules of normalcy are distorted ~ everything about the trucks, the truckers, and trucking seem to be abnormally large and/or a bit strange (no offense to truckers).